tap52384/giglife-frontend/NOTES.md

 Based on the original `index.html` created by Vite, I would edit `src/App.tsx`.
 I saved the original `index.html` as `index.html.original` just in case.

+### Configuring app for TailwindCSS and ShadCN/UI

+These steps assume that you created the Vite app, installed TailwindCSS and run `npm run dev` to make sure it all works before moving forward, which is outlined above in the **Vite** section.

+To add ShadCN/UI, follow [the instructions here](https://ui.shadcn.com/docs/installation/vite).

 ### Multiple pages with Vite + React